-22.2.2 Chargeable gains

-(a) UK resident individuals
+- 22.2.2 Chargeable gains - (a) UK resident individuals

 Shareholders who are resident in the UK may be liable to UK taxation on capital gains arising from the sale or other disposal, including a redemption of Shares.
-A switch of funds is treated as a disposal for capital gains tax purposes.
 Gains will be tax free if after deduction of allowable losses, they fall within an individual's annual capital gains exemption.